M-Croghan/CSNotebook-Interview-Prep/SQL_Databases.md

 If a transaction cannot be completed fully all at once, it rolls back to the original version.
 - Isolation – Transactions are independent and must occur without interference while still maintaining consistency.
 Transactions must also occur concurrently.
 - Durability – Committed data is never lost.
-All changes must be permanently stored in the databases memory.
+All changes must be permanently stored in the databases' memory.

 ### <span style="color: aqua">What is Referential Integrity?</span>
 - You cannot delete part of data